Agent Skills: Resolve PR Review Feedback

 Mode Detection

-After determining mode, read the matching reference and follow it.
-Each reference is self-contained for that mode's flow:
+After determining mode, read the matching reference and follow it; each is self-contained for that mode:

-• Full Modereferences/full-mode.md (9 steps: fetch, triage, consolidate & decide (the gate), parallel fix, validate, commit/push, reply/resolve, verify, summary)
+• Full Modereferences/full-mode.md — covers all three feedback surfaces (inline review threads, review submission bodies, top-level PR comments), which differ only in whether GitHub can resolve them, never in whether they are judged (9 steps: fetch, triage, consolidate & decide (the gate), parallel fix, validate, commit/push, reply/resolve, verify, summary)

 • Targeted Modereferences/targeted-mode.md (2 steps: extract thread context from URL, then judge/fix/reply/resolve via the same validate/commit/push/reply pipeline)